All articles

 Post-call analysis isn't dead — it serves a different purpose:

-• Pattern identification across hundreds of calls
+• Pattern identification across hundreds of calls (when you actually analyze all of them)

 • Strategic coaching on long-term skill development